hcerpandam/TimeForceAppFERV1/README.md

 This is the **front-end** of an open source project for an online time banking.

-Is being developed with Spring (Spring boot tool), JPA, Hibernate and MySQL.
+It is related with this backend:

-The release date of the whole product will be on **february the 18th**
+Was developed with **Angular 7 and ng-bootstrap**

-Since then an until june, new versions will be released.
-In case you want to contribute, pull-out requests will be appreciated.
+The release date of the whole product was on **february the 18th**

-Final release will be on **june the 30th**.
-After that it's all yours.
+Saddenly this project has been abandoned, so come of the components haven't been implemented.

 ## Languages